-One of the most popular relationships between allowable bearing capacity and modulus of subgrade reaction is given in the equation below according to Bowles (1996);
+One of the most popular relationships between allowable bearing capacity and modulus of subgrade reaction is given in equation (5) according to Bowles (1996);

 Where qa is the allowable bearing capacity of the soil, and FS is the factor of safety that was used in converting the ultimate pressure (qult) to allowable pressure (qa).
-It is important to note that in equation above, the author assumed 25 mm settlement of the soil.
+It is important to note that in equation (5), the author assumed a 25 mm settlement value for the soil.

-Ping-Sien Lin, Li-Wen Yang and C. Hsein Juang (1998) made a series of plate-load tests to investigate the load settlement characteristics of a gravelly cobble deposit and estimate the value of modulus of subgrade reaction ks as follows:
+Ping-Sien Lin, Li-Wen Yang, and C. Hsein Juang (1998) made a series of plate-load tests to investigate the load settlement characteristics of a gravelly cobble deposit and estimated the value of modulus of subgrade reaction ks as follows:

 ks = Coefficient of subgrade reaction

 qa = Allowable bearing capacity = (ultimate bearing capacity/factor of safety)

 The typical values of modulus of subgrade reaction of different types of soils are given below;

 |Soil description||Modulus of subgrade reaction (kN/m2/m)|

 |Humus soil or peat||5000 – 15000|